 - March 12 – Deadline is 5 pm for all Vote By Mail applications from civilians inside the United States to be received by Election Board.

-PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by mid-March to ensure the voter has time to receive and return the ballot with a postmark on or before April 2.
+PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by March 1 to ensure the voter has time to receive and return the ballot with a postmark on or before March 17.

 - March 12 - March 16 – Missed a deadline?
 Vote in-person at the Election Board at 69 W. Washington St. or any Early Voting site.